mstksg/inCode/copy/entries/hakyll-rewrite.md

 import in your node or normal js project.

-The total exported javascript blob is only *88 kB*, even smaller than fay's *100 kB* output (but not significantly so), and much smaller than GHCJS's *100 MB* output (which has to also contain the entire Haskell runtime, implementing haskell semantics, as well).
+The total exported javascript blob is only *88 kB*, even smaller than fay's *100 kB* output (but not significantly so), and much smaller than GHCJS's *1.4 MB*[^140MB] output (which has to also contain the entire Haskell runtime, implementing Haskell semantics, as well).

+[^140MB]: A previous version of this post claimed that the javascript bundle was *140 MB*, instead of *1.4 MB*.
+My bad!

 Interestingly enough, the *original* raw javacript I wrote in 2013 came out to about the same size, about *80 kB*.
 (Well, it is about *2 kB* of